Sti2nd/also-known-as/README.md

 ## Deploying

+`npm run build`

-Copy everything from the build folder to the `/docs` folder.
+Then copy everything from the build folder to the `/docs` folder with:

 ```bash
 cp -a build/. docs/
 ```

-Then simply push to Github which will host it.
+Then push to Github which will host it.